 (See also the Reference Parameters documentation in section 2.5.4).

-Notice that "Transverse Mercator" is not referred to as a "Projection", but rather as a "Coordinate Transformation Method"; in GeoTIFF, as in EPSG/POSC, the word "Projection" is reserved for particular, well-defined systems in which both the coordinate transformation method, its defining parameters, and their linear units are established.
+Notice that "Transverse Mercator" is not referred to as a "Projection", but rather as a "Coordinate Transformation Method"; in GeoTIFF, as in EPSG, the word "Projection" is reserved for particular, well-defined systems in which both the coordinate transformation method, its defining parameters, and their linear units are established.

 Several tens of coordinate transformation methods have been developed.
 Many are very similar and for practical purposes can be considered to give identical results.
 For example in the GeoTIFF standard Gauss-Kruger and Gauss-Boaga projection types are considered to be of the type Transverse Mercator.
 GeoTIFF includes a listing of commonly used projection defining parameters.